-Celebrating Great Women In Veterinary Medicine And More To Come
+Celebrating Great Women In Veterinary Medicine

-In honor of Women’s History Month, the American Veterinary Medical Association (AVMA) announced a list of noted women within the veterinary profession.
+In honor of Women’s History Month, the American Veterinary Medical Association (AVMA) has previously announced a list of noted women within the veterinary profession.
 Of special note to the Goodnewsforpets community is Dr. Mary Beth Leininger, the first woman president of the AVMA and a 2018 Germinder20 Power of Pink Honoree.
 Dr. Leininger’s story was featured on Goodnewsforpets.

 According to an AVMA press release, as recently as 1975, women made up only 5 percent of the profession, with no women serving among AVMA’s officers, executive board or councils, and only one woman serving in AVMA’s 126-member House of Delegates.
 By 2010 women made up roughly 50 percent of the profession and today, approximately 61 percent of U.S. veterinarians are women, and 6 of the 15 members of the AVMA Board of Directors and 58 of the 140 members of the AVMA House of Delegates are women.